Naman12-del/open-event-wsgen/docs/INSTALLATION.md

 To deploy on a web server you need to have **node.js** (v6.x or above) installed.

-Please make sure you able to run the app using
+Please make sure you able to run the app using this help you tell about everything
 ```shell
 npm run server.generator
 ```